ANSWER THE CALL

 Learn how you can contribute to our efforts – whether it's becoming a member, making a charitable donation, or attending a meeting.
 SDVC is built on the contributions of our members and supporters.

-Founded in 2009 and incorporated in 2012, SDVC is the premier veteran convener in San Diego County.
+Founded in 2009 and incorporated May 24, 2011, SDVC is the premier veteran convener in San Diego County.
 We bring together over 150 unique organizations, businesses, and government agencies.
 We support these partners in their services, events and activities.
 SDVC also provides leadership via Action Groups in four specific areas:

 - Physical and Emotional Health Action Group (PEH)